 Your muscle memory often kicks in when you are driving, but it’s imperative that you obey the rules of the road when behind the wheel in a foreign country.
 Unless you are driving in Ireland, Malta or Cyprus, you will be driving on the opposite side of the road when travelling through Europe.

-This may not seem like a drastic change, but it is enough to confuse first-time holiday drivers.
+This may not seem like a drastic change, but it is enough to confuse many first-time holiday drivers.
 Ensure you give yourself extra time to complete your journey and take regular breaks.
 And pay extra attention when approaching roundabouts, junctions and overtaking as this works differently to driving in the UK.

 Driving rules in specific countries